Published on Apr 1, 2018

 neutralising castile soap

 If Castile soap is used at a strong concentration or on a porous surface, it may leave a slight residue if not neutralised.
 The best way to neutralise is with a mild acid such as white vinegar.
-To prevent residue from castile soap build up you could try:
+To prevent residue from castile soap build-up, you could try:

 • Clothes washing - If you use castile soap for washing your clothes, place a small amount of white vinegar in the fabric softener dispenser of your washing machine.
-That way the vinegar will neutralise your clothes in the rinse cycle.
+That way, the vinegar will neutralise your clothes in the rinse cycle.

 How much does castile soap cost?